jovielarue/portfolio/README.md

-# Josh LaRue's React Portfolio
+# Jovie LaRue's React Portfolio

 This is my portfolio website, written in React using Vite.